ZenithResearch/TechnicalAssessment2023/README.md

 		1. This service is only responsible for scraping rental properties into a dataframe
 		2. it should return a dataframe for use by another service and/or save it for future use by another service
 		3. if saving ensure you extend the directory structure for parameterized retreival
+		4. Test the scraper on Port Coquitlem, BC; Calgary, AB; Barrie, ON; Toronto, ON
 	2. DataClean
 		1. This service is responsible for cleaning data from the DataCollect service for use in the model train service
 	3. ModelTrain